keithalewis/winsock/README.md

 ## Buffer

+Buffers use `buffer_view`s to return chunks of data appropriate for sending and receiving on sockets.
+It is a struct with members `buf` pointing to character data and `len` which is the `int` length of the data required by socket API functions.

-The `buffer<T>` class provides backing for the characters sent and received over sockets.
+The `buffer` class provides backing for the characters sent and received over sockets.
-It has public members `T* buf` and `int len` to be used in socket API calls.
 The private member `int off` keeps track how much of the buffer has been used.
-Sockets work best when data is sent or received in chunks appropriate to the socket.
-The member function `operator()(size_t n)` returns a `buffer` having at most `n` characters and increments the buffer offset.
+The member function `operator()(size_t n)` returns a `buffer_view` having at most `n` characters starting from the offset and then increments the offset.
 If `n` is `0` (or omitted) then all available buffer capacity is used.
+When the end of data is reached it may return a view with `len` less than `n`.
+The offset is then set to 0 for reuse.
+You can do this manually by calling the member function `reset()` if necessary.

-Buffers are designed to be used in a loop:
+Buffers are designed to make this unnecessary when used in a loop:
 ```
-while (buffer chunk = buf(n)) {
+while (buffer_view chunk = buf(n)) {
-	// send or receive chunk
+	// send or receive chunk of size at most n
 }
+// buf offset is now 0 and ready for reuse
 ```
-Each chunk has length `n` until the penultimate chunk which has the remaining data.
-The last chunk has size `0` and `operator bool() const` returns `false` to terminate the loop.
+Each chunk has length `n` until the penultimate chunk that gives a view on remaining data.
+The last chunk has size `0` and `buffer_view::operator bool() const` returns `false` to terminate the loop.

-Full disclosure: buffers also have a `size_t` parameter limiting the chunk size.
-The default value is `0x1000` which is the typical page size for memory.
+Full disclosure: buffers also have a `size_t` template parameter limiting the chunk size.
+The default value is `0x1000` which is the typical page size for memory on most operating systems.
 You can change that if you think you know what you are doing.

-The derived class `ibuffer` is a `buffer<const char>` with a constructor from a `const char*` and its length.
-It is used for sending characters.
+The derived class `ibuffer` is a `buffer<const char>` with an additional constructor from a `const (&char)[N]` so `ibuffer b("abc")` can be used.
+Input buffers are used for sending characters.

-The derived class `obuffer` is a `buffer<char>` with a constructor from a `char*` and its length.
-It is used for receiving characters.
+The derived class `obuffer` is a `buffer<char>` and is used for receiving characters into a preallocated buffer given its length.
-They are views on character arrays of known length.

 A buffer would not be a buffer if it did not do buffering.
 When receiving data it is not known how much data will eventually arrive.
-Instead of allocating memory and then reallocating when necessary, we use memory mapped files and let the operating system do the heavy lifting.
+Instead of allocating memory and then reallocating when more than the expected amount of data arrives, we use _memory mapped files_.

 The derived class `iobuffer` is a
-`buffer<char>` backed by a memory mapped anonymous file.
+`buffer<char>` backed by an anonymous memory mapped file.
 It can be used to both send and receive characters.
-The constructor takes the maximum allowed size which is 1GB by default.
+The constructor sets `len` to the maximum allowed size, which is 1GB by default.
 Don't worry, the operating system does not allocate that memory until you write to it.

-File backed buffers...
+If you stick to `buffer::operator()(int n)` to return chunks of buffer views the OS will take care of the buffering and an exception will be thrown if you step out of bounds.

+Files can also be used to back a `buffer`. ...

 The buffer classes are completely independent of sockets but probably only useful when using those.